Predicting the long-term collective behaviour of fish pairs with deep learning: Methods

 where $g_x$ and $g_y$ are independent standard Gaussian random variables drawn from ${\cal N}(0,1)$.
 Then, the velocity vector of the agent~$i$ at the time $t^{n+1}$ is given by

 and the position of the agent is updated according to

-Note that in the DLI model, the predicted variance of the acceleration accounts for the fish intrinsic spontaneous behavior exhibited during their decision process (cognitive noise), and hence translates the fact that 2 real (or modeled) fish will not act the same if put twice in the same given state characterized by equation~(\ref{eq:input_vec}).
+Note that in the DLI model, the predicted variance of the acceleration accounts for the fish intrinsic spontaneous behaviour exhibited during their decision process (cognitive noise), and hence translates the fact that 2 real (or modelled) fish will not act the same if put twice in the same given state characterised by Eq.~(\ref{eq:input_vec}).